jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 (3) I would not append -version to your directory name in the application support folder.
 Version individual files (pieces and board) instead.
 Are you trying to protect against future changes in hierarchy of the support folder?

-The General/OmniGroup used a separate folder for General/OmniWeb 5, but I don't see that it's the same situation.
-At the time of release, General/OmniGroup wanted people to be able to switch back and forth between General/OmniWeb 4 and 5, and it wouldn't have been acceptable for 4 to ignore a file like the bookmarks (don't know if this particular file was changed) that was of a newer version than OW 4 could deal with.
+The OmniGroup used a separate folder for OmniWeb 5, but I don't see that it's the same situation.
+At the time of release, OmniGroup wanted people to be able to switch back and forth between OmniWeb 4 and 5, and it wouldn't have been acceptable for 4 to ignore a file like the bookmarks (don't know if this particular file was changed) that was of a newer version than OW 4 could deal with.
 For you, you probably want your program to continue to read older versions of piece and board files after you've introduced a new version, and it is acceptable for a downgrading user to lose access piece and board files should that be necessary.
 You may even be able to write your file formats such that newer files are still readable by older versions.
 If a major change is necessary that invalidates the previous, there's nothing to keep you from using an application-new_version folder at that time.

 The disadvantages of using the version in the folder name are that either (1) an upgrading user must manually move files from previous support folders to new ones, or (2) you have to programmatically check old support folders for files to import.
 If using the second option, this can either occur at every startup, or at a prompt from the user.
 Neither are ideal.